localz/Spotz3-Android-SDK/README.md

                 true    // you can set this flag to 'true' and the SDK will start scanning automatically after initialisation );

-The SDK will communicate with a Spotz server, authenticate, and register a device.
+The SDK will communicate with Spotz servers, authenticate, and register a device.
 Then it will download spots that you registered on the [Spotz console](https://spotz.localz.io).
 The SDK will handle any changes you've made to your server configuration.

 Your project is now ready to start using the Spotz SDK!

 ---

-###Scan for Spotz
+###Scanning for Spots

-  To start scanning for Spotz, use one of these:
+  To start scanning for spots, use one of these methods:

         // Start scanning for spots in the foreground.
 These calls should only be used when the app is in the foreground.
         // When any 'start***Scanning' method is called - SDK will start to continuously scan for Geofences and NFC triggers.